 3. Does it hurt

-Anal bleaching is a pain-free laser procedure and does not hurt.
+Anal bleaching is a minimally invasive laser procedure and does not hurt.
 But, the procedure can be mildly uncomfortable for some females.
 Some topical de-pigmentation agents do tend to irritate the skin, causing mild stinging or burning sensation, while laser anal bleaching procedures are much more comfortable.

 Although it may also sting when the rays come in contact with the skin, it is usually taken care of by the gynaecologist by applying a mild numbing cream on the area to be bleached.
 Any post-procedural discomfort can be overcome with the help of anti-inflammatory medication.